 The District of Ucluelet commissioned an Economic Development Strategy Update in 2017.
-The study identified a number of strategic directions which are reflected in the following economic objectives.
+The study identified strategic directions which are reflected in the following economic objectives.

 It remains important that Ucluelet maintains a diversified economy, so that it does not concentrate solely on tourism, while retaining its traditional small-town character.